 What we thereby show is that there is a way of grasping a rule which is not an interpretation, but which, from case to case of application, is exhibited in what we call “following the rule” and “going against it.”

 Normativity dissolved under the vicious regress of interpretations because the limitless interpretability of every rule showed that the difference between right and wrong was an illusion.
-But a private language does not solve this problem: if one cannot be wrong about to which of one’s ideas and sensations one’s words refer, then the very distinction between right and wrong once again collapses.
-But this hints at another solution to the vicious regress: “Following a rule” is a practice.
+But this hints at another solution to the vicious regress: “‘Following a rule’ is a practice.”
 Our words, including our mathematical words, operate according to rules—but these rules are not such that we can succeed or fail in discovering them.
 Rather, they are created by communal agreement: everyone insisting that the answer to “1 + 1” is “2” just is what makes it true that the answer to “1 + 1” is “2.”
-A word, remember, gets its meaning through its use—that is, through the way that we use it:
+A word gets its meaning through its use—that is, through the way that we use it:

 To think one is following a rule is not to follow a rule.
 And that’s why it’s not possible to follow a rule “privately”; otherwise, thinking one was following a rule would be the same thing as following it.